DigitalChinaOpenSource/TiDB-for-PostgreSQL/README.md

 ./tikv-server --pd="pdhost:2379" --addr="kvhost3:20160"  --data-dir=tikv  --log-file=tikv3.log
 ```

 Deploy a TiDB for PostgreSQL node.
-You need to compile the TiDB for PostgreSQL project into a binary file named tidb-server and upload it to this server
+You need to compile the TiDB for PostgreSQL project into a binary file named tidb-server and upload it to this server for replace the original tidb-server

 ```shell
 ./tidb-server --store=tikv  --path="pdhost:2379" --log-file=tidb.log